Interested in volunteering with our Gleaning Program?

 Plant a Row for the Hungry

 Food for People puts a high priority on distributing fresh fruits and vegetables, which are crucial for good health and preventing diet-related disease.
 Many of our program participants tell us that they can not afford to include fresh produce in their food budgets, and would not have access to it if it were not for what we provide.
-We host a free monthly cooking class at the Eureka Co-op, to teach interested program participants how to prepare healthy, low-cost meals using seasonal produce, and we provide healthy recipes with every food distribution program.
+Our Nutrition Education program produces regular cooking videos (on our YouTube channel, social media, and our Nutrition & Recipes webpage) to demonstrate how to prepare healthy, low-cost meals using this seasonal produce.
+We also provide healthy recipes with every food distribution program, which can be found in our online recipe box.
 Learn more about our Nutrition Education program by clicking here.

 For Farmers and Commercial Growers

 Our gleaning staff and volunteers can usually help harvest your crop donation, or we can pick up pre-harvested donations from you.
 We also welcome drop-offs to our warehouse in Eureka during business hours.
 From small-scale farms to large operations, we have the capacity to glean any size farm.

 How to communicate a crop donation to us: